wp-plugins/geo-mashup/readme.txt

  * There's a powerful map search admin interface for adding location to posts
  * GeoRSS is added to your feeds
  * For an example, see [my hobomap](http://www.cyberhobo.net/hobomap).
+ * Beta versions and more on [the project page](http://code.google.com/p/wordpress-geo-mashup/).

 == More ==